vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-3.md

 ## Introduction

-You will build a portion of the NiFi DataFlow in a process group to simulate the NextBus API transit feed and check the data generating from the simulator.
+You will build a NiFi DataFlow and package it into a process group to simulate the NextBus API transit feed and check the data generating from the simulator.

 ![sf_ocean_view_route_nifi_streaming](assets/tutorial-3-build-a-nifi-process-group-to-simulate-nextbus-api/live_stream_sf_muni_nifi_learning_ropes.png)